dagiz007/ExcelAddin4Atlassian/README.md

 2. Unzip the file.
 3. Add ExcelAddin4Atlassian as a new Add-in in Excel (Click the File tab, click Options, and then click the Add-Ins category.
 In the Manage box, click Excel Add-ins, and then click Go).
 4. Start Excel og write this formula in a optional cell: **=OpenExcelAddin4AtlassianSettings()**
-5. Fill in your Atlassian URL, username and password.
+5. Fill in your Atlassian URL, username and token.
 Click <Ok> to save the change.

 ##  Use/ formulas
 Excel will provide suggestions as you write a formula.
 In the suggestion list, navigate with the arrow keys, press <Tab> to auto-complete, and <Tab> again to select.